 - I use a paid hosting service for my marketing newsletter: www.ConstantContact.com.

 To market, to market:

 Getting the word out about your book is the biggest challenge in any kind of publishing.
-This article by Gary Vaynerchuk will help motivate you and give you some terrific ideas: https://www.garyvaynerchuk.com/how-to-start/.
-This is a must-read!
+This video by Gary Vaynerchuk will help motivate you and give you some terrific ideas: https://www.garyvaynerchuk.com/how-to-start/.

 Important point: Even if you’re publishing with a big commercial company, you’ll have to do most of the marketing yourself.
 Here are links where you can learn more:

 - write and post articles about your topic at ezinearticles.com (Note: There’s no “www”).
 You can put up to two links at the bottom of each article to send readers to your blog and book page.
 Your articles will be picked up and republished by online magazines and newsletters.

 - write and post articles at The Medium: https://medium.com/